Beetrootmonkey/Test-1.12.2/README.md

 ## Features

 ### Implemented
+- Trough
-- Trough (Block that feeds animals in its vincinity)
+  - Block that feeds animals in its vincinity
+  - Can only hold food that animals use to breed
+  - Wheat blocks can be used to place 9x Wheat in it
 - Nest (Block that picks up eggs lying on the ground)
 - Barn Floor
   - Block that gradually gets dirtier as animals walk over it